Executive Perspective Built Through Leadership and Execution

 - Communicating clearly with boards and stakeholders

-- Building systems that leaders could trust
+- Building systems leaders could trust

 This experience informs how I advise leaders today — with empathy for complexity and respect for accountability.